rollkit/rollkit/node/p2p_block_exchange.md

 ## Message Structure/Communication Format

-The communication within Block Manager and between itself and the full node is all done through channels that pass around the [block struct].
+The communication within Block Manager and between itself and the full node is all done through channels that pass around the [block-struct].

 ## Assumptions and Considerations